adamolnar/Portfolio_5_Cherry_Leaves_Mildew/README.md

 ## Hypothesis Validation Page:
 - Hypothesis
   - The hypothesis is that the presence of powdery mildew on leaves can be accurately identified through image analysis.
+  - Machine learning can predict if a cherry leaf is healthy or contains powdery mildew based on leaf images.
+  - A user-friendly dashboard can be developed to provide instant cherry leaf health assessments based on uploaded images.

 - Validation Methods
   - To validate the hypothesis, the project team employed the following methods and observations: